 Sammy Seller posts a wholesale deal on MyHouseDeals with the following numbers:

 Asking Price: $100,000

 After receiving a few calls, Sammy Seller decides to flip the house to Bobby Buyer.
 They agree on a sales price of $100,000.
 Sammy Seller is excited because that price is $10,000 more than anyone else offered.

 Seems innocent so far, right?
-THEN Bobby Buyer states that there are 3 conditions to the purchase.
+Then, Bobby Buyer states that there are three conditions to the purchase.